terratags/terratags/README.md

 ## Configuration

-### Required Tags
+### Required Tags Configuration

-Create a YAML or JSON file with the required tags:
+Terratags requires a configuration file that specifies which tags must be present on your AWS resources.
+This file can be in either YAML or JSON format.

+#### YAML Format

 ```yaml
 required_tags: